Olga-smart/FSD4/readme.md

 #### View

 View knows nothing about Model and Presenter and is managed by Presenter, which calls the necessary methods.
 It contains display related logic and reacts to user actions.
-Any class that implements the IEventListener interface can subscribe to View events.
+Any class that implements the IEventListener interface can subscribe to the View events.

 Slider components are implemented by separate classes - subViews, which are connected with the main View class using composition.
 Only View class has access to these subViews.
 View redirects calls to subViews' methods.
 For example, Presenter tells View to set left value and View tells its subViews to do necessary actions: thumb will change its position, range will change its length, label will change its textContent etc.

-Some subViews are aware of the View existence.
-These are the subViews that cannot handle their events by alone: Thumb, Track, Scale, Panel.
-Other subViews don't know about the View existence.
+SubViews know nothing about View.
+To link some subViews with a View, the Observer pattern is used.
+These are the subViews that cannot handle their events by alone: Thumb, Track, Scale.
+When an event occurs, the subView informs subscribers about it.
+The View, that is subscribed to these subViews, receives the event notification and handles it.

-Panel is a special kind of subView, because it is only needed at the development stage so that the developer can experiment with the slider settings.

 ![Class diagram: view perspective](./images_for_readme/class-diagram_view-perspective.drawio.svg "Class diagram: view perspective")